 Getting back to Heathrow on time for your next flight

-Summer 2022 is unfortunately the year of travel chaos.
-And that means you’ll have to deal with travel disruptions such as delays, cancellations, late bags, and more.
+Summer 2022 was the year of travel chaos.
+And that meant dealing with travel disruptions such as delays, cancellations, late bags, and more.

-You should still plan to arrive at the airport 3 hours before and international flights and 2 hours before a domestic flight.
+That being said, you should still plan to arrive at the airport 2-3 hours before any international flight and 1.5-2 hours before a domestic flight.
 Whether you use an Uber, rental car, the tube, or the Heathrow Express – always plan in extra time.

 Best of luck with your London travel plans!